 - Estimates the number of platelets present

 A variety of diseases and conditions can affect the number and appearance of blood cells.
-Examination of the blood smear can be used to support findings from other tests and examinations.
+Examination of the blood smear can support findings from other tests.
 For example, RBCs that appear smaller and paler than normal may support other results that indicate a type of anemia.
-Similarly, the presence of WBCs that are not fully mature may add to information from other tests to help make a diagnosis of infection, malignancy, or other conditions.
+Similarly, the presence of not fully mature WBCs may add to the information from other tests to help make a diagnosis of infection, malignancy, or other conditions.

 - Bone pain